 Embryonic Stem Cell Therapy & Spinal Cord Injury Cure

-Spinal Cord Injury Stem Cell Sections
+- Spinal Cord Injury and Embryonic Stem Cell Therapy

 Traumatic injury to the spinal cord prevents electrical nerve messages travelling to and from the brain.
 When injured, the substance coating the nerves breaks down, along with cellular damage to the neurons, and the electrical signals short circuit, stopping the signals from reaching their destination.
 These messages control most functions of the human body, including touch and sensation, muscle movement, bladder control and sexual function.
 With the loss of these messages, the body is paralysed below the level of injury.